Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 - ## HOME PAGE
 <h2 align="center"><img src="readme/images/hp_1.png" alt="Homepage Screen Shot" width="650" height="800"></h2>

-- The user is welcomed into the site users are automatically greeted with a clean brand logo and social media links.
+- Users are automatically greeted into the site with a clean brand logo and social media links.
-- This is followed by easily readable navigation bar to go to the page of their choice.
-There is a Hero Image with brand text followed by an "About Us Section".
+- This is followed with an easily readable navigation bar to go to the page of their choice.
-- Between the "Hero-Image" and "About Us' section there is also a small arrow which indicates to users there is more details below the about-us section to which they may go directly.
+- There is a Hero Image with brand text followed by an "About Us Section".
-- The page is responsive on different device sizes.
+- Between the "Hero-Image" and "About Us' section there is also a small arrow which indicates to users that there are more details below to which they may directly go .

 <br>
 <br>